Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Finger Arthritis

 Finger arthritis develops when the cartilage between two moving bones wears down.
 When the cartilage begins to deteriorate, the two bones rub against each other and this causes pain and swelling.
-There are two types of arthritis: osteoarthritis which is caused by simple wear and tear, and rheumatoid arthritis which is an inflammatory condition where the one’s own body attacks the lining of the joint and destroys the cartilage.
+There are two types of arthritis: osteoarthritis which is caused by simple wear and tear, and rheumatoid arthritis which is an inflammatory condition where one’s own body attacks the lining of the joint and destroys the cartilage.

 Ganglion Cyst

 Ganglion cysts are fluid-filled swellings which usually develop near a finger joint.
 They can range from a pea to a golf ball in size, with the difference being dictated by the amount of synovial fluid filling the cyst.
 Synovial fluid is the lubricant that surrounds joints and tendons.
-Over time these cysts can become large and unsightly, however it is important to remember that ganglion cysts are not cancerous in any form.
-While ganglion cysts can occur on most areas of the body, they are most commonly found on the back of the wrist.
+Over time these cysts can become large and unsightly, however, it is important to remember that ganglion cysts are not cancerous in any form.
+While ganglion cysts can occur in most areas of the body, they are most commonly found on the back of the wrist.
 Other locations include the front of the wrist, the balm and the base of the finger.

 Carpal Tunnel Syndrome